InfTkm/ethereum-lab1/README.md

      require((address(this)).balance >= withdraw_amount,"Balance too small for this withdrawal");

      Force this "require" to fail and show the logs where this error is mentioned.
+The logs are found on the Ganache user interface.

 11)  Show a screenshot showing the balance and storage associated with your Faucet contract.
+The balance and storage associated with a contract  are found on the Ganache user interface.

 12)  Show a screenshot showing the transactions and events that are associated with your Faucet contract.
+The transactions and events associated with a contract are found on the Ganache user interface.

+Part 3 Submission summary:

+     Question 8 Two paragraphs
+     Question 9 Transaction receipt
+     Question 10 copy and paste of partial log file Question 11 screenshot
+     Question 12 screenshot

-:checkered_flag:**13)Place screenshots in a single Word or PDF document named
+:checkered_flag:**13)Place your submissions in a single Word or PDF document named
          Lab1Part3.doc or Lab1Part3.pdf and submit to Canvas. **

 ## Grading rubric